nrosenstein-c4d/c4ddev/docs/source/rpkg.md

     PRIM_CUBE_SEGMENTS: 1002
       us: Segments
       de: Segmente
+    # A symbol without ID is placed only into the Stringtable
+    SOME_SEPARATOR_NAME:
+      us: A Separator
+      de: Ein Separator
     # More symbols to follow ...

 A file called `c4d_symbols.rpkg` will be handled special and generate the respective